z1skgr/RH_-drive_car/README.md

 We modify the implementation and the goal is not to learn the agents but to construct content that is matched to the performance of the player.
 * Construct dynamic paths on runtime execution (taking into account the parameters needed for construction (distances, direction, collisions))>
-* Adequate spatial layout between all tracks.
+* Adequate spatial layout between all tracks of the RH algorithm.
 * Modify the brain model for the requirements of our work.
     * Player can use brain in __heuristic__ mode.
     * Agents for flow channel area and evolution  use __inference__ mode brain.

 ### Rolling Horizon
-In baseline form, *RHEA* utilises Evolutionary Algorithms (EA) to evolve an in-game sequence of actions at every game tick using a Forward Model (FM), with restricted computation time per execution.
+In baseline form, *RHEA* utilises Evolutionary Algorithms (EA) to evolve an in-game sequence of actions at every game tick using a *Forward Model (FM)*, with restricted computation time per execution.

 * In our implementation, we evolve sequence of race tiles.
 External driving agents perform the evaluation

-One evolution stage is up to:
+One evolution stage/iteration is up to:
 * Parent chromosomes (main tracks)
 * Offsprings (tracks built from evolution)
 Parent chromosomes are divided into two equal sectors (genotype can be represented as a checkpoint in the middle of the tracks that marks the player's time)